India's foreign minister out of G-7 meeting over COVID risk

 Britain’s Foreign Office, which organized the meeting, did not immediately confirm whether any delegates had tested positive.

-Diplomats from the G-7 group of wealthy nations are meeting in London for their first face-to-face gathering in two years.
-Delegates have been observing social distancing and are separated by transparent screens in meetings, and delegates are tested daily for the virus.
+Delegates attending the event at Lancaster House in London have been observing social distancing and are separated by transparent screens in meetings, and are tested daily for the virus.

 India is not a G-7 member but was invited along with South Korea, Australia and South Africa as a guest for the second day of the meeting on Wednesday.

-The guest nations' delegations did not attend the conference on Tuesday, though Jaishankar has held a meeting in London with U.S. Secretary of State Antony Blinken.
+The guest nations' delegations didn't attend the conference on Tuesday, though Jaishankar has held meetings in London with officials including British Home Secretary Priti Patel and U.S. Secretary of State Antony Blinken.

+U.S. State Department spokesman Ned Price said “the U.S. delegation was advised, including by the U.K.’s public health professionals, that our stringent masking, social distancing, and daily testing protocols would permit us to continue with our G-7 activities as planned.”

+“We have no reason to believe any of our delegation is at risk,” he said.

-The Foreign Office said it regretted that Jaishankar could not attend the meeting in person, “but this is exactly why we have put in place strict COVID protocols and daily testing.”
+Britain's Foreign Office said it regretted that Jaishankar couldn't attend the meeting in person, “but this is exactly why we have put in place strict COVID protocols and daily testing.”

 India is experiencing a vast outbreak of COVID-19, with 382,315 new confirmed cases and 3,780 reported deaths in the last 24 hours, in what is widely believed to be an undercount.